 Preventing Obesity/Overweight in Children

-Preventing childhood obesity is an important concernfor moms and dads, guardians and caregivers, family members, teachers, health care providers, other members of the communityand society in general.
+Preventing childhood obesity is an important concernfor moms and dads, guardians and caregivers, family members, teachers, health care providers, other members of the community, society in generaland kids and teens themselves.
 As most of us know, obesity contributes to a number of serious health problems in adults and in children and can lead to emotional, psychological, and social issues as well.
 Children and teens who are overweight or obese often are teased by their peers and frequently experience low levels of self-esteem, high levels of stress, and problems at school.

 Healthy eating habits and regular physical activity can help prevent obesity in children and can help kids lead healthier, happier lives overallin the present and in the future.
 In most cases, maintaining a healthy weight involves balancing the energy (calories) your child takes in from food and beverages with the energy he or she uses through growth and activity.
 Weight gain usually results from an increased intake of calories, a decrease in energy expenditure, or a combination of both.